Last Updated on March 16, 2026 by AcePhysio

 Physiotherapy for Herniated Discs Explained

-Physiotherapy is a cornerstone treatment for herniated discs, offering a non-surgical approach to managing pain and promoting healing.
+Physiotherapy serves as a fundamental approach for managing herniated discs, providing a non-surgical option to alleviate discomfort and encourage a return to daily activities.
 Here’s how it works:

 Physiotherapy’s holistic approach targets not just symptom relief but also the underlying causes, ensuring long-term recovery.